aspeakman/node-geojson-proxy/README.md

 ## Geometric fields

-The geoJSON processing is based creating Features from named fields with expected geometric contents.
+The geoJSON processing is based on creating GeoJSON Features from named fields with expected geometric contents.
 The expected contents are define in 'geoFields'.
 Examples are as follows:

-Derive a Feature with a GeoJSON Point created from two fields named 'lng' and 'lat'
+Derive a Feature containing a GeoJSON Point created from two fields named 'lng' and 'lat'
 > { "point_pair": [ "lng", "lat" ] }

 Derive a Feature from a field already containing valid GeoJSON eg a PostGIS geometry field (in this case a Point taken from a field named 'location')
 > { "geojson": "location", "types": [ "Point" ] }

-Derive a Feature from a field containing coordinate array(s) of lng, lat data (in this case a Polygon is created from coordinates in a field named 'bounds')
+Derive a Feature from a field containing coordinate array(s) of lng, lat data (in this case a Polygon is created using coordinates in a field named 'bounds')
 > { "coordinates": "bounds", "type": "Polygon" }

 ## 'Accept' headers

 You can set whether the proxy transforms any JSON response content or works only if the request has a particular 'Accept' header.
-The expected contents are defined in 'geoCollectionAccept', example as follows:
+The expected Accept headers are defined in 'geoCollectionAccept', example as follows:

 > geoCollectionAccept = [ 'application/geo+json',  'vnd/geo+json' ]

 # Operation

 > npm install

 > node index.js